Health & Counseling Services

 and accidents involving more extensive care.

-Students must submit a waiver online between August 18-September 7, 2014.
+Students must submit a waiver online by August 9, 2015.
 If a student misses the deadline, the student's account will be automatically charged and the student will be enrolled in SHIP.

 To submit the electronic waiver click here.